legrol/01.Libasm/README.md

 static library `libasm.a` plus a test harness that demonstrates the functions' behavior.

+See also:

+- `libasm/README.md` — details about the mandatory functions implemented in NASM and how to build/test them.
+- `libasm_bonus/README.md` — details about bonus functions and list utilities.

 Overview
 --------
 - Mandatory part: implement the following functions in 64-bit NASM `.s` files: